How can I find out when new guidelines are released?

 In April, the following year after the close of the application deadline is the "Earliest Announcement of Grant Award or Rejection" date.

 Note that "announcement" is likely to be an informal congratulatory message from the Director of Research and Analysis coupled with a request for any necessary project revisions, or a rejection notification.
 Official grant award notification, which is the only legal and valid confirmation of award, can take several months to reach you depending on a number of things, such as whether a revised budget is needed for your project, the number of awards to be processed, whether we have our appropriation from Congress, etc. You should not make any financial or legal commitments relating to the Arts Endowment's support until you receive the official notification that includes a grant letter signed by the Arts Endowment Chairman.

-How soon after the "Earliest Beginning Date for Arts Endowment Period of Support" for my deadline does my project have to begin?
+How soon after the "Earliest Beginning Date for Arts Endowment Period of Performance" for my deadline does my project have to begin?